 Media usage: photo and video

-The use of AI media in the conceptual and brainstorming phases is permissible and does not require disclosure.
-In instances where an AI tool adds to or expands the media to create elements that were not organically present in the original, its use must be disclosed using the following disclosure statement to be published alongside the enhanced media wherever a photo credit would be appropriately displayed:
+In instances where an AI tool adds to or expands the media to create elements that were not organically present in the original, its use must be disclosed.
+An example of such a disclosure statement can be found below:

 This [IMAGE or VIDEO] has been enhanced using [NAME OF TOOL / SERVICE] in order to [REASON].